-If you use the singularity integron_finder image, use the profile standard_singularity.
-With the command line below nextflow will download parallel_integron_finder from github and download the integron_finder image from the singularity-hub so you haven't to install anything except nextflow and singularity.
+If you use the integron\finder image with the apptainer container executor, use the profile standard\apptainer.
+With the command line below nextflow will download parallel\integron\finder from github and download the integron\finder image from the docker hub and convert it to apptainer on the fly so you haven't to install anything except nextflow and apptainer.